jogarman/Born2beroot-Tutorial/README_EN.md

 minlen=10 ➤ The minimun characters a password must contain.

-ucredit=-1 ➤ The password at least have to contain a ```Mayus``` character.
+ucredit=-1 ➤ The password at least have to contain a capital letter.
 We must write it with a - sign, as is how it knows that's refering to minumum caracters; if we put a + sign it will refer to maximum characters.

 dcredit=-1 ➤ The passworld at least have to containt a digit.

+lcredit=-1 ➤ The password at least have to contain a lowercase letter.

 maxrepeat=3 ➤ The password can not have the same character repited three contiusly times.